2012 Acura TSX Interior

 - "Inside, the cabin is comfortable and inviting, with leather all around." -- AutoWeek

 - "TSX exhibits solid assembly quality and most of the trim and plastics are nicely textured.
 The overall effect is very understated, and leans more towards sporty minimalism than premium or luxurious.
 A few interior panels look low buck, but they don't detract from the clean ambiance." -- Consumer Guide

 The 2012 Acura TSX’s seating critique is common for small cars.
 The back seats are tight for some adults, but comfortable for others.
 Depending on how tall you are, you’ll find the back seat lacks headroom, legroom and foot space.
 The front seats, however, receive excellent reviews.
-Test drivers also report outstanding visibility, which is rare for cars these days because stylish exteriors can cause poor visibility.
+Test drivers also report outstanding visibility.

-- "(Front seat) Legroom is good, and even tall occupants have sufficient headroom.
+- "[Front-seat] Legroom is good, and even tall occupants have sufficient headroom.
 The seats are comfortable and nicely bolstered.
-Visibility is good all around, though the outside mirrors are on the small side. … (Rear Seat) Somewhat disappointing.
-Legroom is cramped even if the front seats are not set far back.
+Visibility is good all around, though the outside mirrors are on the small side. … [Rear-seat] Legroom is cramped even if the front seats are not set far back.
 Fortunately, the angle of the rear seat back prevents the sunroof housing from stealing too much headroom.
 Taller passengers may find head clearance lacking.
 Foot space is tight unless the front seats are raised high." -- Consumer Guide

 - "The front seats, for one thing, are superbly shaped for maximum comfort." -- Popular Mechanics

 Many car reviewers say the 2012 Acura TSX has too many buttons, so many in fact, that it makes them overwhelming.
 The optional navigation system also has its issues, such as being hard to read in sunlight.